Nutrition for half marathon training is one of the most important cornerstones of your training, yet often overlooked.

 The number of calories you need depends on your metabolic rate, training volume, and weight goals.
 Your metabolic rate is dependent on factors such as your age, body size and composition, and overall activity level.

-If you’re not sure how many calories you need to eat per day, consider using an online BMR calculator and then adding in your physical activity or exercise, or use an online calculator that takes into account activity level.
+If you’re not sure how many calories you need to eat per day, consider using our TDEE and BMR calorie calculator that takes into account activity level.

 The bulk of the carbohydrates you should eat should be complex carbohydrates such as vegetables, whole grains, legumes, fruits, and tubers (potatoes, sweet potatoes, etc.)